 It always has, so far.

-Such is the bewilderment of bipolar depression.
+Such is the bewilderment of depression.
 It is both reaper and reaver, a joyful destroyer, a Technicolor wrecking ball.
 With one supple hand it gives you the whole wide world that thrums against every nerve and fiber of your being, the world like diamonds dropped on a gilded plate.
 The other hand is a taloned fist, crusted with old blisters and older blood, and that hand takes.
 And takes.
 And takes.

 Balance is all.
 You come to see your life as a long sine wave, all valleys and peaks, which are to be ridden out.
 Chronic depression has a dreadful way of transforming you into a demented walking contradiction, a deeply empathetic narcissist, at once all-embracing and self-absorbed.
 You are a thunderstorm, beautiful and terrible, bringing rain to cleanse and restore along with wind and lightning to destroy and scorch.
 You ride it out.
 You tame yourself.
 You learn.
 You endure.